Chapter 15.40

 1. The proposed street is not needed to create access to adjoining areas or properties beyond the lots being served, or for circulation as indicated in the city’s comprehensive plan.

-3. The length of the road will not exceed three hundred feet, except where topographic features, or shape of lot requires a longer road, and such road is approved by the city fire department.
+3. The length of the road will not exceed three hundred feet, except where topographic features or shape of lot requires a longer road, and such road is approved by the city fire department.

 4. Appropriate provisions shall be made for fire access and maneuvering area.

-5. The road shall be improved in accordance with the standards adopted for private streets by the city engineer prior to approval of any subdivision, binding site plan, or planned unit development with access provided by the private road, and prior to a building permit being issued for any structure on lots with access provided by the private road; provided, the applicant may elect to substitute a bond equal to one hundred twenty percent of the cost of the improvements as determined by the city engineer in lieu of construction, to guarantee construction of the improvements prior to issuance of a building permit.
+5. The road shall be improved in accordance with the standards adopted for private streets by the director of public works prior to approval of any subdivision, binding site plan, or planned unit development with access provided by the private road, and prior to a building permit being issued for any structure on lots with access provided by the private road; provided, the applicant may elect to substitute a bond equal to one hundred twenty percent of the cost of the improvements as determined by the city engineer in lieu of construction, to guarantee construction of the improvements prior to issuance of a building permit.

-6. Private streets shall not be allowed in a subdivision, binding site plan, or planned residential development, if the private street is intended to serve more than four single-family residential lots; provided that nothing in this section shall prohibit private streets within a mobile or manufactured home park created under an approved binding site plan or for approved zero side setback developments in the R-15 zone.
+6. Private streets shall not be allowed in a subdivision, binding site plan, or planned residential development, if the private street is intended to serve more than four single-family residential lots; provided, that nothing in this section shall prohibit private streets within a mobile or manufactured home park created under an approved binding site plan or for approved zero side setback developments in the R-15 zone.
 (Ord.
+1871-17 § 3, 2017: Ord.
 1603-08 § 1, 2008; Ord.
 1486-04 § 1, 2004: Ord.
 1248-95 § 1, 1995: Ord.
 1105 § 1 (part), 1990; Ord.
 952 § 4(A), 1981)

 15.40.050 Streets and sidewalks—Required plans.

-Construction of or substantial improvement to streets and sidewalks shall require engineering plans with the following information:
+Construction of or substantial improvement to streets and sidewalks shall require engineering plans prepared in accordance with the requirements of the Sedro-Woolley Public Works Department Standards, current edition.
+(Ord.
+1871-17 § 4, 2017: Ord.
+1855-16 § 13, 2016: Ord.
+952 § 4(B), 1981)

 15.40.070 Storm sewers.